connordelacruz/vim_runtime/README.md

 *Note:* At runtime, pathogen infects `bundle/`, `local/`, and their `colors/`, `plugins/`, and `syntax/` subdirectories.
 This may add to its overhead.
 I personally haven't encountered any noticeable impact on performance, but felt it worth mentioning.
 I'm open to suggestions on a more efficient way of organizing things.

 ## Updating
-Running `update.sh` will pull the latest changes from the repository and update plugin submodules.
+Running `update.sh` will pull the latest changes from the repository and initialize/update plugin submodules.

+Running `update_plugins.sh` will go through each of the submodules and pull from each of their remotes.
+The changes will need to be staged and committed after updating submodules.

 ## Customization